wilken/oggle/README.md

 # Oggle

-Oggle is a simple tool to monitor servers.
+Oggle is a simple tool for monitoring servers.
 Just point it to a YAML file containing a list of servers and words to check for, and Oggle will monitor the servers uptime and show it on a webpage.

 ## Installation